Skip to content

 Stay up late for some stargazing in Zion National Park.
 As an accredited Dark Sky Park, it is one of the best places to stargaze in the country.

-Day 3: A Day on the Water
+Day 3: A Day on or Near the Water

 Sand Hollow State Park